jesshohohoho/learnyloopy/UserGuide.md

 <a id="mock-test"></a>
 ### ***📝 Mock Test***
+Follow these steps to generate a set of questions in preparation for your upcoming examinations.

-- Click the subject you wish to have mock test.
+- Click the `Subject` you wish to have mock test.
 The button will turn purple once you click it.
-- Click the *Mock Test/Quiz* to open a pop-up window.
+- Click the `Mock Test/Quiz` to open a pop-up window.
-- Click the *Start Test* as shown in the pop-up window.
+- Click the `Start Test` as shown in the pop-up window.

-- Begin your mock test journey!
+Begin your mock test journey!

 ![Figure 10](UserGuide_Fig/Fig10.png)

-Once you finish answering the questions, the results will be shown and stored in the Past Performance Dashboard.
-Click the *Test again* if you wish to retake the mock test.
-Click the *Close* button if you wish to redirect to *Smart Learning* Page.
+Once you finish answering the questions, the results will be shown and stored in the [Past Performance Dashboard](#past-performance-dashboard).
+Click the `Test Again` if you wish to retake the mock test.
+Click the `Close` button if you wish to redirect to [Smart Learning](#smart-learning) page.

 ![Figure11](UserGuide_Fig/Fig11.png)